CoNLL-UD-2017/MetaRomance/README.md

 This format was adopted by the evaluation tasks defined in CoNLL.

-To get this ouput format file, you have to run ./scripts/saidaCoNLL.perl taking as input the output of 'dp.sh -a'.
+To get this ouput format file, you have to run ./scripts/saidaCoNLL.perl taking as input the output of 'deppattern.sh -a'.